Oliver-Siren/CCM/salt/Installation instructions.md

 ## Installing Ubuntu minions

-The following guide will give you the step by step instructions for as to how to install and setup your minions on Ubuntu system
+The following guide will give you the step by step instructions on how to install and setup your minions on Ubuntu system

 > **Note:**
 > - This guide was tested using Salt version 2017.7.2 (October 9, 2017) and Xubuntu as a minion
-> - You can also opt to install Salt master directly from the package repository, but the following guide installs the latest version
+> - You can also opt to install Salt minion directly from the package repository, but the following guide installs the latest version
-> - If you have firewall up, you should open the ports 4505-4506/tcp for salt
+> - If you have a firewall up, you should open the ports 4505-4506/tcp for Salt

-Minions get installed at almost the same way as the master
+Minions get installed almost the same way as the master

 `sudo apt-get update && sudo apt-get -y install curl`